Religion - Religious Beliefs

 "to appear", "to seem", "to think" and "to accept", a Greek word meaning

 common belief or popular

-the belief in the existence of deities.
+in the existence of deities.

 is a statement of the shared beliefs of a religious